It's All About Tea — teapot

 Posted by Misha Gulko on

-If you are on the path of brewing loose leaf teas and learning Gong Fu Cha, you have undoubtedly heard of yixing clay teapots.
-You start browsing the subject and find bits and pieces of information that are often conflicting and leave you even more confused.
+If you are on the path of brewing loose-leaf teas and learning Gong Fu Cha, you have undoubtedly heard of yixing clay teapots.
+You start browsing the subject and find bits and pieces of information full of marketing hype, often conflicting, leaving you even more confused.

 The History Of Ru Yao Porcelain Teaware